 As you age your nutritional requirements change even though your need for healthy foods remains the same.
-But according to the Australian Dietary Guidelines the quantities of nutritious foods changes over time.
+But according to the Australian Dietary Guidelines, the quantities of nutritious foods change over time.
 When you’re struggling with preparing healthy meals your first point of call would typically be your doctor who can guide you if you need further assistance.
 For example, you could need additional support if with a recent diagnosis of Type II diabetes.
-It’s also possible that you’ve developed an another underlying health condition in which case you’d be best to seek the consultation of an accredited dietician or nutritionist to assist you further.
+It’s also possible that you’ve developed another underlying health condition in which case you’d be best to seek the consultation of an accredited dietician or nutritionist to assist you further.
 At the end of the day, eating healthy reduces the risk of developing chronic diseases and supports healthy ageing.

 Maintaining a healthy weight is important at all ages and stages of life.
 This is achieved by using up as much energy as the energy that you consume from your diet.
 Choosing healthy dietary options and controlling the portion sizes of meals is a good start to achieving and maintaining a healthy weight.

 Although your choices of foods come from the 5 food groups, quantities will vary.
 Firstly, you should opt for an abundance of vegetables, legumes and fruit of all colours.

 Also, consuming a diet that’s high in fibre is necessary to maintaining a healthy digestive system.
 High fibre whole grains can be found in foods including brown rice, wholegrain bread and pasta to name a few.
 When you go grocery shopping, read the labels and make choices based on the foods with the highest fibre.

 Also, it’s necessary to have protein in your diet, but you don’t want to consume much fat.
 With this in mind, when choosing meats be sure to select the leanest options.
 Some lean options include seafood, low-fat beef, eggs, tofu, nuts and seeds.